-No matter what you do - that's whether you're a PR agency hiring in technical support or a design agency employing the services of a freelance copywriter - knowing how to deal with freelancers effectively will ensure your business runs as smoothly as possible.
+No matter what you do – whether you're a design agency hiring technical support or an illustrator employing the services of a copywriter – knowing how to deal with freelancers effectively will ensure your business runs as smoothly as possible.
 Here are our top tips to help.

 Lay down the rules early on